 During your initial consultation with any dental professional, be sure to ask to see before and after photos of their previous patients.
 This is a good way to check the quality of their work – especially in terms of how natural it looks.

-In the video below you can see some more teeth veneers before and after:
+In the video below you can see some more teeth veneers before and after using a same-day process:

 We have already described the fitting process for the two main types of veneer: composite and porcelain.
 But this procedure is just one thing to take into account when deciding which is right for you.
 Here are some of the other things you may want to consider.